-People over the age 65 have a high risk of Influenza and Pneumococcal.
-For this reason, vaccines are recommended and funded for everyone in this age group.
+People aged 65 and over have a high risk of Influenza and Pneumococcal infections.
+The following vaccines are recommended and funded for everyone in this age group.

 Free Shingles (Herpes Zoster) vaccine

 A free vaccine against shingles is available for people aged 70 to 79 under the National Immunisation Program.